RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

   target_include_directories(json PUBLIC cJSON)

 - This is actually an equivalent declaration to the IDF ``json`` component :idf_file:`/components/json/CMakeLists.txt`.
 - This file is quite simple as there are not a lot of source files.
-For components with a large number of files, the globbing behavior of ESP-IDF's component logic can make the component CMakeLists style simpler.)
+For components with a large number of files, the globbing behaviour of ESP-IDF's component logic can make the component CMakeLists style simpler.)
 - Any time a component adds a library target with the component name, the ESP-IDF build system will automatically add this to the build, expose public include directories, etc. If a component wants to add a library target with a different name, dependencies will need to be added manually via CMake commands.

 Using Third-Party CMake Projects with Components